Gawler Rail Electrification - Stage 2

 - $462.5 million Stage 2 comprising the remaining track from Salisbury to Gawler.

 Stage 1 is fully funded by the State Government.
-Registration for the tender process for Stage 1 closed in May 2017 and on 1 August 2017 for companies who had previously registered Expressions of Interest (EOIs) for the works.
-Major construction for Stage 1 is expected to begin in early 2018.
+The tender process for Stage 1 commenced in May 2017 with Registrations of Interest (ROIs) called.
+Expressions of Interest (EOIs) subsequently opened on 10 July and closed on 1 August 2017.
+In January 2018, the State Government announced that Lendlease had been awarded Stage 1.
+Major construction for Stage 1 is expected to begin in the third quarter of 2018.

-Stage 2 is only partially funded, with the State Government committing $242.5 million over forward estimates in the 2017-18 SA Budget, subject to the Federal Government providing the remaining $220 million.
+Stage 2 is only partially funded, with the State Government committing $242.5 million over forward estimates in the 2017/18 SA Budget, subject to the Federal Government providing the remaining $220 million.
 The Budget also indicates Stage 2 will include the purchase of 15 additional three-car train sets.
+In announcing the Stage 1 contract had been awarded, the State Government indicated that a funding commitment from the Federal Government would allow the contract to be extended to deliver Stage 2.

 Infrastructure Australia lists the Gawler rail electrification as a High Priority Initiative.